JohelEGP/jegp.cmake_modules/README.md

 A copy of the source without the error message specifiers is built for the check.

 _Note:_ `AS BUILD_CHECK` has the limitations of [`CMAKE_EXPORT_COMPILE_COMMANDS`][].

-#### `JEGPTestUtilities`

-This module is deprecated.
-Include the used modules individually.

-This module includes all test modules.

 [stem]: https://cmake.org/cmake/help/latest/command/cmake_path.html#stem-def